zoxon/explosiv/README.md

 **Using getPaths**

-If you name your file like `[slug].js`, (i.e with curly brackets) and export `getPaths`, it will be called at build time to get all possible slugs.
+If you name your file like `[slug].js`, (i.e with square brackets) and export `getPaths`, it will be called at build time to get all possible slugs.

 ```js
 // pages/[posts].js